cdl-geneseo/geneseo-dictionary/L/Littlelit.md

 # Littlelit

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Littlelit

 Created by  Unknown User (vas3), last modified by  Unknown User (ajs58) on Apr 15, 2019

 Noun.
 Nickname for Geneseo's children's literature book club.30% of Geneseo students surveyed knew the term.
 Of those surveyed 30% thought the word was of local origin.(Valerie Sigl, G-M, 2015)10% of the Geneseo students surveyed said they knew the term.
 Of those surveyed, 50% believed the word to be of local origin.(Shutes, G-M, 2019)